the2nake/endeavour/plans/savingAndLoading.md

  * One player file, including the player's inventory, quests, and which level they are in.
    * The first level that includes the player is loaded and shown in the game

-## During gameplay
+## Before gameplay

-1. The level data that contains the player will be loaded
+The level data that contains the player will be loaded

 ### Repeating until the game ends: